givo/nested-crud/README.md

 ## How does it works

+### The Magic

 The special thing about this library is the fact that you can nest collections within collections.
 The library knows how to propagate within your collections untill it reaches the desired resource, for example:

 ```
 GET /users/15/books/4/pages/1
 ```

-First the library will get the user with id `15` from a registered `users` collection, then book with id `4` from the user's books collection and finally will get the page with id `1` from the book's pages collection.
+* First the library will get the user with id `15` from a registered `users` collection
+* Then book with id `4` from the user's books collection
+* And Finally will get the page with id `1` from the book's pages collection.

 The same behavior will take place for all other HTTP requests..